We're a social design studio that co-creates new models of care & connection.

 Soon, we were packing our bags and moving into a social housing complex in Burnaby, British Columbia to understand the realities of people with developmental disabilities and then to a busy drop-in centre in Toronto, Ontario to document the experiences of street-involved adults.
 We found social service leaders to be a pivotal lever up to government funders and down to people in communities.

 Our frustration with one-off innovation projects and outside-in approaches to change informed one of our biggest experiments, Grounded Space.
 Thanks to the Conconi and McConnell Family Foundations, we had two years to test whether building R&D capacity within social service organizations might get us closer to grounded change.
 You can read two years of learning here.
-One of our enduring lessons is how easy it is to fall into supporting organizational versus cultural and systems change.
-In 2020-21, we have a renewed focus on shifting culture through collecting, visualizing, and aggregating stories of what is and what could be.
+One of our enduring lessons is how easy it is to fall into supporting organizational versus systemic change.
+Since 2021, we have a renewed focus on systemic change.
+We’ve come to recognize that transformation is only possible when there is space to examine deep-seated logics and beliefs.
+Changing logics and beliefs requires re-imagining the stories we tell, the relationships we are in, and the rituals & milestones we mark.
+Download our history book to see our latest round of cultural change prototypes including Soloss, Auricle, and PurposePhil.

 Past work